nbaronti/Homework_1/README.md

         - Per Square's latest shareholder letter, the Cash App reached more than 36 million monthly transacting active customer in 2020, representing greater than 50% YOY growth.

-    - **Customer Aquisition Costs**: Represents the cost to acquire each new Cash App customer.
+    - **Customer Acquisition Costs**: Represents the cost to acquire each new Cash App customer.

         - Network effects of peer-to-peer transactions on the Cash App have allowed Square to maintain low customer acquisition costs of approximately $5 per new transacting active customer.